 }

-In the code above, a build_message function is defined which takes in a name argument of type String and returns a greeting message constructed using the name argument.
+This code, defines a build_message function that takes in a name argument of type String.
+It returns a greeting message constructed using the name argument.

 The main function prompts the user for a name.
-The name is then passed to the build_message function and its return value printed out to the CLI output.
+The name is then passed to the build_message function and its return value is printed to the CLI output.

 cargo run

 The application will prompt you for your name.
-Enter your name and hit the Enter key to see the greeting message printed to the CLI screen as shown below.
+Enter your name and press Enter to display the greeting message on the CLI screen.

 Finished dev [unoptimized + debuginfo] target(s) in 0.00s